The Social Logistics Challenge

 Team MIT Sloan presentation in 2021 HUMLOG Challenge.

 The Top 5 teams will deliver a LIVE presentation to an panel of judges, followed by a Q&A with the judges.
-The full session will be recorded and broadcasted LIVE for the public to watch.
+The full session will be recorded.

 10-minute pitch LIVE presentation